phoeniX-Digital-Design/AssembleX/README.md

 <div align="justify">

 This repository contains source codes of `AssembleX`, the assembly code executant software for the [phoeniX RISC-V processor](https://github.com/phoeniX-Digital-Design/phoeniX) which is implemented in Verilog, at Electronics Research Center of Iran University of Science and Technology.
 AssembleX is powered by [riscv-assembler](https://github.com/celebi-pkg/riscv-assembler) and [PQR5ASM](https://github.com/iammituraj/pqr5asm) open-source projects.
+Current version of AssembleX supports `RV32IM` extenstions of standard RISC-V ISA.

 This repository contains an open source software under the [GNU V3.0 license](https://en.wikipedia.org/wiki/GNU_General_Public_License) and is free to use.